 Generally, these shrimp come frozen.
 You can cook them straight from frozen by adding in a few more minutes.

-If cooking straight from frozen, reserve seasoning for after cooking and use a bit of oil to adhere seasoning.
+If cooking straight from frozen, reserve seasoning for after cooking and use a bit of olive oil to adhere to the seasoning.

 Make Ahead